 Lelia Gowland, Principal, Gowland, LLC

-Here are strategies you can use now to increase your influence with leadership and travellers alike.
+Here are strategies you can use now to increase your influence with leadership and travelers alike.

 Strategy 1: Figure out what types of networking work for you.

 Building relationships and meeting new people are key to increasing your influence, but if the thought of small talk at yet another happy hour makes you cringe, fret not.
 There are many ways to approach networking, including group activities and professional associations.

 One woman told me that her firm spends a lot of money entertaining clients with male-centric activities, so she takes people to Hamilton or the spa and playfully describes it as “golf”.
 Network on your terms and get a group of colleagues together for pastimes you enjoy.
 Shared activities are a great way to build connections, but be sure to talk about work while you’re at it.

 Professional associations, like ACTE and GBTA can provide an opportunity to discuss industry trends, learn new skills, and strategize about career advancement.
 Since the majority of entry level employees in the travel industry are female, some industry veterans see professional associations as key to developing a path to leadership for women.

 Whatever your networking strategy, don’t forget to socialize with men.
 Women’s personal and professional networks are more likely to be comprised of other women.
 While all-female spaces can provide phenomenal professional support, if you’re only networking with women, you’re missing out on many of the people with the greatest influence in travel.